-5 Reasons Why You Never Have To Defend Your Relationship Desires
+5 Reasons Not To Defend Your Relationship Desires

 For some reason, relationship status is one of those things that people really seem to think they have a right to an opinion about, when the reality is that the kind of relationship you want is really no one’s business but your own.
 (And probably your partner’s, if you have one.)
 These days, there are so many different options that we each can choose what kind of relationship we want in our lives.
 Into polyamory?
 Awesome!
 Only want to ever have sex with one person for your entire life?
 Do you!
 Down for no-strings attached sex but squirm at the idea of a partner?
 Sounds fun!